MicrosoftDocs/powerapps-docs/powerapps-docs/maker/canvas-apps/working-with-variables.md

 The formula for **Label1** has been automatically recalculated, showing the new value.

-In PowerApps, you can use formulas to determine not only the primary value of a control but also properties such as formatting.
+In Power Apps, you can use formulas to determine not only the primary value of a control but also properties such as formatting.
 In the next example, a formula for the **[Color](controls/properties-color-border.md)** property of the label will automatically show negative values in red.
 The **[If](functions/function-if.md)** function should look very familiar from Excel:

 `If( Value(Label1.Text) < 0, Red, Black )`